akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 If you've set up Akamai APIs before, some of the Akamai Provider setup tasks will look familiar.
 You need to create Akamai API clients for each of the modules you'll be using, and retrieve IDs for your contracts and groups.
-Other tasks, like setting up your `akamai.tf` file, are specific to Terraform.
+Other tasks, like setting up your `.tf` configuration file, are specific to Terraform.

 -> **Note** Both Terraform and the Akamai Terraform CLI package come